kolia/matlab_makefile/README.md

 A tool for specifying calculations that depend on other calculations that depend on other calculations...

-The system works around a  TARGET  file and the notion of CONTEXT.
+matlab_makefile works around a  TARGET  file and the notion of CONTEXT.
-- The `targets.m` TARGET file specifies which targets depend on which, what functions should be called to build each target, whether the built target should be saved to hard disk, and in which folder they should be saved.
+- The `targets.m` TARGET file specifies which targets depend on which, what functions should be called to build each target, whether the built target should be saved to disk, and in which folder they should be saved.
 Results that are to be saved on disk are not recalculated if the corresponding file can be found.

-- The CONTEXT is a structure which serves to distiguish different conditions under which a calculation can be done: for different data sets, different parameters, etc. The context also serves as a means to generate filenames for saved calculations, in folders reflecting the context of each calculation.
+- The CONTEXT is a structure which contains contextual information: which data set is being used, with which parameters, etc. The `context` serves as a means to generate filenames for saved calculations, in folders reflecting the context of each calculation.

 See `examples/targets.m` for an example of a TARGET file.
 Note that the TARGETS file MUST be called `targets.m`